midnightntwrk/midnight-architecture/components/ClientSDK/README.md

 - macOS
 - BSD flavors

-Additionally, Client SDK may be run in environments like Node.js in CLI or server-side use-cases
+Additionally, Client SDK may be run in environments like Node.js in CLI or server-side use-cases.
+There, if any native code is involved, it becomes important to support also different CPU architectures, primarily x86_64 and ARM.

 ## Key Library Dependencies